Application Process

 How long does it take to receive a decision?

-If you are an Early Decision applicant and your application is completed by March 1st, you will receive a decision within 4 weeks of your application being marked as complete.
+If you are an Early Decision applicant and your application is completed by March 1, you will typically receive a decision within approximately 4-6 weeks of your application being marked as complete.

-If you are a Regular Decision applicant, you can expect to receive a decision about 8-12 weeks after your application is marked as complete.
+If you are a Regular Decision applicant, you can typically expect to receive a decision approximately 8-12 weeks after your application is marked as complete.

 If I am not accepted under the Early Decision process, can my application be considered under the Regular admissions process?

-Early Decision applicants who are deferred from receiving a final decision in the initial review are released from their commitment to Georgetown Law and will be considered later in the cycle as Regular Decision applicants.
+Early Decision applicants who are deferred from receiving a final decision in the initial review or placed on the waitlist are released from their commitment to Georgetown Law and will be considered later in the cycle as Regular Decision applicants.

 Should I apply Early Decision if knowing my financial aid award in advance is critical to my enrollment?

-Although candidates admitted under Early Decision are committed to attending Georgetown, and will not receive their financial aid information before their admissions decision, please be assured that you will be considered for merit scholarships and need-based financial aid in the same manner, and on the same timeline, as all other admitted students.
-If you need to know your full financial aid package prior to being committed to attending Georgetown, we recommend that you apply under Regular Decision.
+Although candidates admitted through the Early Decision process will be considered for merit scholarships and need-based financial aid in the same manner, and on the same timeline, as all other admitted students, they will not receive their financial aid information before their binding admissions decision.
+If you need to know your full financial aid package before committing to attend Georgetown, we recommend that you apply through the Regular Decision process.

 Application Components

-Will I be at a disadvantage when I submit a GRE/GMAT score in lieu of an LSAT score?
+Will I be at a disadvantage if I submit a GRE or GMAT (or GMAT Focus) score instead of an LSAT score?

-We have no preference when it comes to which standardized test an applicant chooses to take and submit - LSAT, GRE, and GMAT are all treated equally.
+We have no preference when it comes to which standardized test an applicant chooses to take and submit - LSAT, GRE, and GMAT (or GMAT Focus) are all treated equally.

 Does Georgetown Law require a minimum GPA and/or test score?

-No, we do not use numerical cutoffs and there is no minimum GPA or GMAT, GRE, or LSAT score required for admission.
+No, we do not use numerical cutoffs, and there is no minimum GPA or LSAT, GRE, GMAT (or GMAT Focus) score required for admission.

-When should I take the GMAT, GRE, or LSAT?
+When should I take the LSAT, GRE, or GMAT (or GMAT Focus)?

 How does Georgetown Law consider multiple test scores?